 And last but not least…trash bags!

-While you can find bags that match the color of the container they’re supposed to go in (pretty clever, eh?), I would strongly recommend only buying bolsas biodegradables (biodegradable bags) for your house or apartment.
-Sure, they are about double the cost (or more) of other brands but with the amount of things you will recycle and put in other bins, you won’t be using them as much you would think.
+While you can find bags that match the color of the container they’re supposed to go in (pretty clever, eh?), I would strongly recommend only buying bolsas de basura compostables (biodegradable trash/bin bags) for your house or apartment.
+Sure, they are about double the cost (or more) of other brands but with the number of things you will recycle and put in other bins, you won’t be using them as much as you would think.

 Today my husband and I store all of our trash and recyclable materials in specific types of bags.
 The regular trash goes in a green bag (see above), trash from our bathroom goes in a brown bag (but it can be used for compost), plastics go in a plastic bag (that we eventually recycle too) and then paper and cardboard go in a paper bag, that we also end up recycling after a while.